logo for raise-smart-kid.com

 Sensorial-motor period (from birth to 2 years)

-Here are some intellectual skills you can expect for this age group:
+Here are some child intellectual development skills you can expect for this age group:

 12-18 Months: